 - 2 cups milk

-- 4 servings your choice of pasta (we like fettucini noodles)
+- 4 servings your choice of pasta (we like fettuccine noodles)

-Prepare 4 servings of your favourite pasta according to the package directions while preparing this sauce!
+- Prepare 4 servings of your favorite pasta according to the package directions while preparing this sauce!